Dynamic Network Control for Confidential Multi-hop Communications: Multihop Network Control with Confidentiality

+Our objective is to support a traffic demand that achieves long term confidential rates maximizing the sum of utilities of the sources while satisfying the strong stability of the queues.

-The arrival rate, $x_s$ should combine both the confidential information and the randomization bits.
+The arrival rate, $x_s$ includes both the confidential and randomization bits.
 Hence, for the arrival rate of $x_s$, the confidential information rate is $\alpha_s x_s$, and source $s$ attains a long term expected utility of $U_s(\alpha_sx_s)$.
-Recall that the rate of information obtained by any intermediate node should not exceed the randomization rate, $(1-\alpha_s)x_s$, to ensure perfect secrecy.
-To that end, we consider the following optimization problem:
+Recall that the rate of information obtained by any intermediate node in the set of $E$ should not exceed the randomization rate, $(1-\alpha_s)x_s$, to ensure perfect secrecy.
+Hence, the optimization problem can be defined as follows:

-where the expectations are over all channel realizations and scheduling decisions.
-Constraint~\eqref{stability_const_fixed} ensures the stability of the queues at the source nodes; Constraint~\eqref{flow_conservation_const_fixed} is the flow conservation constraint at the intermediate nodes, i.e., the rate of incoming packets at intermediate node should be smaller that the rate of outgoing packets from that node; and Constraint~\eqref{secrecy_const_fixed} is the confidentiality constraint, which ensures that the information obtained by any of the intermediate nodes does not exceed the rate of the randomization message $(1-\alpha_s)x_s$.
+Constraint~\eqref{stability_const_fixed} ensures the stability of the queues at the source nodes; Constraint~\eqref{flow_conservation_const_fixed} is the flow conservation constraint at the intermediate nodes ; and Constraint~\eqref{secrecy_const_fixed} is the confidentiality constraint, implying that the requirement in~\eqref{eq:perfect_privacy} is met.

-To solve the optimization problem \eqref{objective_func_fixed}-\eqref{secrecy_const_fixed}, we employ a cross-layer dynamic control algorithm based on the stochastic network optimization framework developed in \cite{Neely}, since the objective function in \eqref{objective_func_fixed} is a concave function.
-This framework allows the solution of a long-term stochastic optimization problem without requiring the explicit characterization of the achievable rate regions.
+To solve the optimization problem \eqref{objective_func_fixed}-\eqref{secrecy_const_fixed}, we employ a cross-layer dynamic control algorithm based on the stochastic network optimization framework developed in \cite{Georgiadis}.
+This framework allows the solution of a long-term stochastic optimization problem without requiring the explicit characterization of the achievable rate regions.\footnote{Note that, while we know that the arrival rates lie in the region of rates for perfect secrecy (Theorem~\ref{lemma1}), we do not know the achievable end-to-end rates with confidentiality.}

-Let $Q_s(t)$ denote the queue size at ingress node $s$.
-Each intermediate node keeps separate queues $Q_j^s(t)$ for each commodity $s$.
-The dynamics of the queues are as follows: